iliyanyan/docker-nginx-redirect/README.md

-# docker-nginx-redirect
-Docker nginx redirect
+# NGINX Redirect based on nginx:1.9